 Jennifer is a National Geographic Explorer and a fellow of the Royal Canadian Geographical Society.

 In 2015, she founded Meet the North, a project that shares personal stories from some of the four million people who live in the global Arctic.
 By sharing different perspectives from these places, Jennifer’s work transcends stereotypes.
 She has published and presented extensively on her travels through Iceland, Greenland, Nunavut, Alaska, and Norway.
-Jennifer is sponsored by the Lindblad Expeditions-National Geographic Alliance and funded by the Canada Council for the Arts.
+Jennifer was sponsored by the Lindblad Expeditions-National Geographic Alliance and funded by the Canada Council for the Arts.

 With support from the National Geographic Society, Jennifer traveled to small communities in Russia’s Far East in 2017.